ArBITRAL/SG65/abc2abel/README.md

 The generated *.erl files are meant to be complied and executed by ABEL, provided in another folder

-For the latest ABEL impelemntation, please consult https://github.com/ArBITRAL/ABEL
+For the latest ABEL impelementation, please consult https://github.com/ArBITRAL/ABEL